iqtree/piqtree/docs/quickstart/simulate_trees_alignments.md

 ### Description of Parameters for Tree Simulation

 The `sim_ancestry` function in `msprime` can simulate trees under different population genetics models, including the coalescent model with recombination.
 We explain the parameters used above as well as other useful parameters:
-- `samples`: an integer representing the number of sampled individuals in a population
+- `samples`: int | dict.
+Represents the number of sampled individuals in a population.
-- `recombination_rate`: uniform and non-uniform rates of recombination along the genome
+- `recombination_rate`: float | None.
+Uniform and non-uniform rates of recombination along the genome.
-- `population_size`: sets the size of the single constant sized population
+- `population_size`: int | None.
+Sets the size of the single constant sized population.
-- `ploidy`: sets the number of nodes per sample individual, as well as the time scale for continuous time coalescent models.
+- `ploidy`: int | None.
+Sets the number of nodes per sample individual, as well as the time scale for continuous time coalescent models.
 The default value of ploidy is 2, assuming diploid populations.
-- `sequence_length`: determines the total length of the sequence
+- `sequence_length`: int | None.
+Determines the total length of the sequence.
-- `model`: determines the model under which the ancestral history of the sample is generated.
-The default model is standard coalescent, but other models such as [Discrete Time Wright-Fisher](https://tskit.dev/msprime/docs/stable/api.html#msprime.DiscreteTimeWrightFisher) are supported.
+- `model`: str | None.
+Determines the model under which the ancestral history of the sample is generated.
+The default model is standard coalescent, but other models such as [Discrete Time Wright-Fisher].(https://tskit.dev/msprime/docs/stable/api.html#msprime.DiscreteTimeWrightFisher) are supported.
-- `num_replicates`: number of independent simulation replicates (e.g., gene trees).
+- `num_replicates`: int | None.
+Number of independent simulation replicates (e.g., gene trees).

 For further information about the usage of these parameters, see https://tskit.dev/msprime/docs/stable/ancestry.html.

 ### Description of Parameters for Alignment Simulation

-Apart from the parameters above, `simulate_alignment` also allows specifying several other parameters described below:
+In addition to the input set of trees, `simulate_alignment` allows for specifying several parameters:
+- `subst_model`: str | None.
+Sequence substitution model.
+- `num_threads`: int | None.
+Number of threads (by default None and will be set to 1).
-- `partition_info`: partition_info: list[str] | None.
+- `partition_info`: list[str] | None.
 Partition information (by default None and will be set to []).
 - `partition_type`: str | None.
 If provided, partition type must be ‘equal’, ‘proportion’, or ‘unlinked’ (by default None and will be set to "").
 - `seq_length`: int | None.
 The length of sequences (by default None and will be set to 1000).
 - `insertion_rate`: float | None.
 The insertion rate (by default None and will be set to 0.0).